Aryan1612/Indian_Psychology/README.md

 ## 💡 Project Overview

-This project is an interactive web-based infographic that explores the dual nature of social comparison, which we've termed **"The Comparison Virus."**
+This project is an interactive web-based infographic that serves as a **preliminary study and report** for our course.
+It explores the dual nature of social comparison, which we've termed **"The Comparison Virus."**

 It investigates how the pervasive, modern urge to compare ourselves to peers—in academics, careers, and social life—can be both a powerful motivator for self-improvement and a significant source of psychological distress.